edersondev/systemzf/README.md

 # systemzf
-The beginning of a web system made in zend framework
+The skeleton of a web system made in zend framework

 Some features that the system has:
 - Modulated system